abdulg95/shopifybackendwebchallenge/README.md

 This is a Single Page Application that is created using MongoDb, ExpressJS,ReactJS and NodeJS technologies.
 This application is developed for the winter 2021 shopify backend developer challenge

 #### The application has the following features:
-1. Upload single image with a caption and a tag
+1. Upload single image jpeg with a caption and a tag
 2. Display the uploaded images, alongside stylized tags and caption
 3. search for images according to captions and tags
 4. Authenticate user and allow logged in users to delete images which they have uploaded.